This guide is intended to provide instructions on how to interact with and use the VALD External HumanTrak API.

 Description

-To iterate through all HumanTrak test results for this Tenant, use the following steps.
+To iterate through all HumanTrak test results for this tenant:

 - Set the